 But in certain oak trees, the parasites themselves get played.
 “Creepy and awesome,” says Kelly Weinersmith of Rice University in Houston, who has helped reveal a Russian doll of nested parasitisms.
 The saga begins when two majestic live oak species in the southeastern United States send out new shoots, and female crypt gall wasps (Bassettia pallida) arrive to lay eggs.

 Now Stanford University researchers have discovered that in male rats infected with the parasite Toxoplasma, the same region responds just as strongly to the odor of cat urine.
-“We see activity in the pathway that normally controls how male rats respond to female rats, so it’s possible the behavior we are seeing in response to cat urine is sexual attraction behavior, but we don’t know that,” said Patrick House, a PhD candidate in neuroscience in the School of Medicine.
-“I would not say that they are definitively attracted, but they are certainly less afraid.
 Toxoplasmosis.
 Getting to the bottom of the zombie ant phenomenon.
 It may sound like science fiction, but the body snatchers are for real.

 The findings are important because several common types of gastrointestinal disease, including irritable bowel syndrome, are frequently associated with anxiety or depression.
 In addition there has been speculation that some psychiatric disorders, such as late onset autism, may be associated with an abnormal bacterial content in the gut.
 "The exciting results provide stimulus for further investigating a microbial component to the causation of behavioural illnesses," said Stephen Collins, professor of medicine and associate dean research, Michael G. DeGroote School of Medicine.
+Collins and Premysl Bercik, assistant professor of medicine, undertook the research in the Farncombe Family Digestive Health Research Institute.
 Bacteria in the gut may influence brain development.
 A team of scientists from around the globe have found that gut bacteria may influence mammalian brain development and adult behavior.

 Gut bacteria may influence thoughts and behaviour – Neurophilosophy.
 THE human gut contains a diverse community of bacteria which colonize the large intestine in the days following birth and vastly outnumber our own cells.